 The last chapter with advice from many well-known successful traders like Larry Williams, Nick Radge, Michael Cook, Kevin Davey, Andrea Unger and others includes time-tested truths about trading: start small, respect risk, keep methodology simple, be humble, have realistic expectations and discipline.

 I know I recommend most of the books reviewed here to my readers.
 But I do some homework before I start to read a book.
-There’s so many out there that I can’t risk wasting my time by picking it randomly.
+There are so many out there that I can’t risk wasting my time by picking it randomly.
 With all honesty, I must say this is another great book on trading.
 There is no magical entry signal presented, nor does it give any quick path to riches, but Brent does a great job visualizing the necessary steps to take to become a successful trader.
-I don’t mean there’s many graphical illustrations but the author makes the visualization with his extraordinary explanations.
+I don’t mean there are many graphical illustrations but the author makes the visualization with his extraordinary explanations.
 Very detailed but simple thought process to make readers understand the qualitative traits one needs to be a successful trader.
 I definitely recommend to read the book.Share this post